michael-milette/moodle-filter_filtercodes/README.md

 * {siteyear} : 4-digit current year.
 * {now dateTimeFormat} : Display's the current date.
 For information on the optional dateTimeFormat format, see Supported dateTimeFormats Formats in the [FAQ](#faq) section of this documentation.
 * {coursecount} : Total number of courses on this Moodle site (not including Front Page).
 * {diskfreespace} : Display amount of free disk space for application folder.
-Infinite symbol will be displayed if greater than about 84,703.29 Yottabyte (YB) or failure to get size from operating system.
+Infinite symbol will be displayed if greater than about 84,703.29 Yottabytes (YB) or failure to get size from operating system.
 * {diskfreespacedata} : Display amount of free disk space for moodledata folder.
-Infinite symbol will be displayed if greater than about 84,703.29 Yottabyte (YB) or failure to get size from operating system.
+Infinite symbol will be displayed if greater than about 84,703.29 Yottabytes (YB) or failure to get size from operating system.
 * {wwwroot} : Root URL of the Moodle site.
 * {supportname} : Support name as seen on Site Administration > Server > Support contact.
 * {supportemail} : Support email address as seen on Site Administration > Server > Support contact.